 The Eyes Have It

 Eye contact is so remarkably evocative that, as described in Psst.
 Look Over Here., Cornell University researchers found that people are more likely to buy the brand of cereal whose box features a character looking straight out at them.

 The proverbial idea that the eyes are the windows to the soul rings true.
 Neuroscience has shown that eye movement during eye contact lets us process another person’s intentions and feelings more accurately.

 The literature of both child development and marriage counseling also makes clear the importance of eye contact, as it connotes hearing as well as seeing.
-Making eye contact is often the first step in acknowledgement and acceptance of another person.
+Making eye contact is often the first step in acknowledgment and acceptance of another person.

 Seeing Eye to “I”